Shopify/identity_cache/CONTRIBUTING.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+- Add a short entry to the "unreleased" section in [CHANGELOG.md](./CHANGELOG.md) describing your cahnges
+- Do not change IdentityCache::VERSION; this is done as part of the release process.

 ## Contributors